LAM-GeMont/fehlzeiten/README.md

 The Backend is located in the `server/` folder and serves the API for the data layer.
 Initially you will need to install the required packages using your package manager (`npm install` for npm).

-You should also create a `.env` file matching the example given.
-Provide values for all variables, as otherwise the application won't work.
+For local development you should also create a `.env` file in the `server/` folder and copy the contents of the `server/.env.example` into it.
-For local development you should provide just any value for the oauth variables.

 Run it for development by opening two terminals and running